Kaneki-x/XChatMessageView/README.md

 ### Layout

-Set XChatMessageView in xml is as same as simple ViewGroup.
+Set `XChatMessageView` in xml is as same as simple ViewGroup.
+Subsequent versions will provide custom attribute set.

 ```xml
 	<me.kaneki.xchatmessageview.XChatMessageView